phronmophobic/clj-cef/csource/Readme.md

 # Sandbox

 Chromium's sandbox requires the sandboxed subprocesses to be in the bundle directory of the main app.
 Since the "main app" is java, this is a problem.
 As a workaround, we swizzle NSBundle's `mainBundle` method with a new one that points to the target bundle dir for our app.
 By default, the target dir is `/tmp/com.phronemophobic.cef/`.
+See [getdir.mm](getdir.mm)

 See below for the sandbox policy.